1. Overview

 In this article, we did a deep dive into the most common Jackson problems — exceptions and errors — looking at the potential causes and at the solutions for each one.

-The implementation of all these examples and code snippets can be found on GitHub.
+All these examples and code snippets can be found over on GitHub.
 This is a Maven-based project, so it should be easy to import and run as it is.